CuriousLad1000/Car_infotainment_system/README.md

 <br/>
 <br/>

-> For more detailed pics please see wiki.
+> For more detailed pics please see wiki..